 Sometimes grabbing food from a restaurant is the only way the family is going to be fed after a busy day of rushing around!
+Going out for a meal can also be a fun social time with friends.

 But, going out to eat does not mean it's time to cave into cravings and blow your healthy living plan completely.